iddocohen/vco-stats-downloader/README.md

 Depending on the demand, I might program a switch for enable/disable the plugin.

 ## Versions
+* 0.8:
+    * Fixing CSS for Chrome version 91
 * 0.7:
     * Fixing plugin not working when changing page.
 * 0.6: